radumol/chatApplication/readme.txt

 +developed on OS: Windows10
 +tested on browser: Chrome

--Some code has been sourced from tutorial 7.
+-Some code has been sourced from class notes.